I'd appreciate an answer in terms of both security not giving us a hassle and recent Bedouin unrest in the region.

 AP says that Bedouin kidnappers have traditionally taken tourists from this region to obtain release of relatives from Egyptian prisons.
 There is no indication that the kidnapping is connected to Islamic fundamental groups.
 Northern Sinai government officials are said to be working with US counterparts to obtain the hostages' release."

-cheers, Phil over 6 years ago
+cheers, Phil almost 7 years ago

 The kidnappings haven't taken place on the road from Cairo to Dahab or back.
 They've been in the vicinity of St. Catherine's monastery, which is far away from the tourist towns and hundreds of kilometers from Cairo, or on the road leading from the southern-most part of the Sinai along the Red Sea to its northern-most point where the border with Israel is.
 I've traveled many times in the past several months by bus from Cairo to Dahab and back and encountered no roadblocks or any hassle whatsoever.
-This road has been perfectly safe and continues to be today. about 6 years agoAnswered by Sabina via WorldNomads.com
+This road has been perfectly safe and continues to be today. almost 7 years agoAnswered by Sabina via WorldNomads.com